arrecio/pySimRadio/README.md

 Download the model for the language you want to use and decompress its contents into the main folder, then rename it to "model" witch is the default location.
 You can set a custom location modifying the "VoskModelPath" value in config.json.

 > [!NOTE]
-> "DriverLanguage" must match the language of the model.
+> "DriverLanguage" must match the language of the model for a correct trascription.

 # Other settings